influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/stream-table/_index.md

 ---
 title: Flux stream and table functions
-listtitle: Stream and table functions
+list_title: Stream and table functions
 seotitle: Flux built-in stream and table functions
 description: >
-  placeholder
+  Use stream and table functions to extract a table from a stream of tables and access its columns and records.
 weight: 401
 menu:
   v2_0_ref: